 For all the very many tradies out there, how about this?

-Invest in technology – Find software which connects what you do to the cloud.
+Find software which connects what you do to the cloud.
 There is a ton of excellent quoting, invoicing, payroll and job management systems, all of which can connect to your accounting software.
-You should be able to take a call, provide a quote, log your time, check your team’s time and see profitability by job whilst sitting in your Ute.
+You should be able to take a call, provide a quote, log your time, check your team’s time and see profitability by job whilst sitting in your ute.